ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 #### Process and flow models

 Process and flow models helps BA to understand how system behaves through time.
-Benifit of knowing the process and flow models
+Benefit of knowing the process and flow models

 * helps to understand the information expressed in the model
 * helps you to choose the right model for your project
 * helps you to effectively communicate project requirements

+##### Dataflow diagram

+* The dataflow diagram depicts how information flows through a system.
+How it is input, processed, stored and output from a system.
+* Dataflow diagram is an ideal choice when solution involves the complex data processing.
+* **disadvantages**
+  * In dataflow diagram decisions and user interactions are not described.
+It only describes what system does.
+  * DFD is not useful for the projects trying to improve processes or create interactive user-based system.